ogxd/cacheus/README.md

 - [x] Implement probatory LRU cache
 - [x] Implemented in-memory sharding
 - [x] Use gxhash for sharding and keying
-- [x] Implement actual caching in risu
+- [x] Implement actual caching in Cacheus
 - [ ] Design hot keys cluster sharing
-- [x] Find out how risu will know service to reach
+- [x] Find out how Cacheus will know service to reach
 - [x] Find out how to configure service
 - [ ] Experiment with bytedance/monoio